We are over-housed

 Smaller new units will release larger units

-If we are able to add a substantial number of smaller units, people will move into them, which will immediately release their former larger units for larger households.
+If we are allowed to subdivide large apartments and to add a substantial number of smaller units, people will move into them, which will immediately release their former larger units for larger households.
 Thus, creating more smaller units will actually increase the supply of both smaller and larger units, which, as economists say, will lower rents broadly.

-Our solution uses the efficiency of private rental housing and small owners to create a substantial supply of new rental units.
+Our solution uses the efficiency of private rental housing and small owners to create a substantial supply of new rental units, no tax subsidies needed, just zoning changes.

 Use existing, older housing